If you have any questions regarding your membership or your registrations, please contact:

 - Photos - front, back, right side, left side, ear tag(s), & height

 - Copy of genotyping results (RR, QR, or QQ) if to be added to the CoR.

 ORSC = Open Registration Standards Committee

 It is understood any BABYDOLL Southdown applying for registration with the NABSSAR must meet the Breed Standard as outlined in the NABSSAR Handbook.
-You may apply for your sheep's registration through the NABSSAR Open Registry Standards Committee if you have a BABYDOLL Southdown sheep previously registered with any other BABYDOLL Southdown registry (Olde English Babydoll Registry - OEBR) if the sheep meets our Breed Standard; OR if you have a BABYDOLL Southdown sheep meeting our Breed Standard whose sire and dam are registered with any other BABYDOLL Southdown registry (OEBR).
+You may apply for your sheep's registration through the NABSSAR Open Registry Standards Committee if your BABYDOLL Southdown sheep meets our Breed Standard and is registered with the Olde English Babydoll Registry (OEBR); OR if you have a BABYDOLL Southdown sheep meeting our Breed Standard whose sire and dam are registered with the OEBR.
 You must provide a copy of the sheep's sire and dam's Certificate of Registration from the other registry.
 PLEASE NOTE: You may be requested to provide additional pictures or documentation, in addition to the requirements listed below, to help in the decision process.

 The Open Registry Process: The sheep must go through the application and inspection process.
 Please note the following regarding Open Regstration.